rcemper/Native-API-for-ISOS/README.md

 http://localhost:42773/csp/sys/UtilHome.csp
 ```
 ### the Demo
+> Warning: Just use Docker for testing.
+> The Version from IPM is outdated and has a bug.

-It is based on the raw class descriptions.
+The demo is based on the raw class descriptions.
 The data classes used are Address, Person, Employee, Company.
 For a more attractive demo, a JSONtoString method by ID was added.